x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-directory-based-edge-blocking.md

 If a message is sent to a valid email address present in Office 365, the message continues through the rest of the service filtering layers (anti-malware, anti-spam, transport rules).
 If the address is not present, the service blocks the message before filtering even occurs, and a non-delivery report (NDR) is sent to the sender informing them that their message was not delivered.
 The contents of the NDR will be similar to the following: '550 5.4.1 [\< *nosuchuser*  \>@\<  *recipient_domain*  \>]: Recipient address rejected: Access denied'.

+> [!NOTE]
-!Note: For a hybrid configuration, the recipient's SMTP domain must have the DNS MX record pointing to O365/EOP.
+> For a hybrid configuration, the recipient's SMTP domain must have the DNS MX record pointing to O365/EOP.

 ## Configure DBEB